 Recommended Equipment: Marksman's Scope, High Cap Mags, Battle Scanners/Extrasensory Vest/Damage boosting ammunition/Conduit(Psi).

-- Shadowstep allows the Marksman Scout to be essentially immune to reaction fire (except when throwing a battle scanner!).
-Extra conditioning is useful for the additional 10% chance for a free shot which stacks with Snapshot (20%), a potential Conduit(20%) and Commanding Officer (1% per activated ennemy)
+- Shadowstep allows the Marksman Scout to be essentially immune to reaction fire (except when throwing a battle scanner!) and can be particularly helpful when paired with Impact for clearing Overwatch from dangerous enemies without burning through consumables.
+Extra Conditioning is useful for the additional 10% chance for a free shot which stacks with Snapshot (20%), a potential Conduit(20%) and Commanding Officer (1% per activated enemy)

 Hit and Run Scout